MarkPearlCoZa/Blog_General/_posts/2014-07-22-Technical-Debt-Notes.md

 > "In other words, the whole debt metaphor, let's say, the ability to pay back debt, and make the debt metaphor work for your advantage depends upon your writing code that is clean enough to be able to refactor as you come to understand your problem." - Ward Cunningham

+### Clean, refactorable code is not optional

+Writing clean, refactorable code is not optional.
+Put another way, writing dirty code is not inline with the technical debt metaphor.

+For instance, when you order your food at a restaurant, you don't get a menu option to pay for the dishes to be washed - this is just something expected and part of the process.
+Likewise, writing clean refactorable code is not be optional.

+> The stigma around debt — technical or otherwise — is that it’s a sign of weakness or leads to overreliance, when in fact it merely represents a trade-off, giving more time or resources at a cost

+Encode your standards into a linter or other static analyzer.
+Start with an almost empty set of rules, and then slowly add as you agree upon standards for your code.

+> Bad code often feels faster in the same way hurrying feels faster

+Label it, creating a rating system and building code in a modular way

 ### Can you calculate the cost of technical debt?